kzndotsh/kzndotsh/README.md

 ![Metrics](/github-metrics.svg)

-## 📊 Analytics & Insights

-### 🧮 Repository Traffic
-Track page views and visitor analytics across your repositories to see which projects are getting the most attention.

-### ⏰ WakaTime Coding Activity
-Monitor your coding time, languages used, editors, and productivity patterns with detailed time tracking analytics.

-# Hello World 👋

-> 🚀 **Powered by [lowlighter/metrics](https://github.com/lowlighter/metrics)** - This profile is automatically updated with comprehensive GitHub metrics including activity, languages, achievements, and more!

 ## About Me
 - **Senior Software Engineer & Solutions Architect** with nearly 10 years of experience
 - Currently building [Tux](https://github.com/allthingslinux/tux) and leading [All Things Linux](https://discord.gg/linux) (14K+ members)